 A high quality of standards and topicality in our teaching methods are important to us.
 As a result, we offer a variety of extensive workshops, teacher training seminars and stipendiums for Canadian teachers of German as a foreign language at schools and universities in five provinces: Ontario, British Columbia, Alberta, Manitoba and Saskatchewan.
-Along with the cultural program of the Bildungskooperation Deutsch, we inspire students to learn German, especially at our partner schools in Oakville, ON and Vancouver, BC.
+Along with the cultural program of the Educational Services, we inspire students to learn German, especially at our partner schools.

 Most of our events take place at our Canadian partners’ venue spaces, however special events such as the “Culture talks @ Goethe” discussions and our European Book Club happen at our institute.